7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 HOW DOES IT MAKE MONEY?

 Collectors will pay ahead of time for a particular section of the break.
 For example, sometimes they will purchase a certain team, like the New York Yankees.
 This means that all Yankees cards pulled will go to that collector.
-Other times it a break might have teams given out to all participants via a randomization.
+Other times a break might have teams given out to all participants via a randomization.

-By purchasing these groups of cards beforehand, collectors have a chance to pull a rare or valuable card for significantly less than its cost once it has been revealed.
-For example, certain autographed Zion Williamson cards might be worth hundreds of thousands of dollars, but if you end up with the New Orleans Pelicans in a break for a few hundred dollars, you might be able to pull his card and make a massive profit with just that one card!
-Not to mention all the other Pelican cards that you might pull of value when you decide on live breaks to sell sports cards.
+For example, certain autographed Zion Williamson cards might be worth hundreds of thousands of dollars, but if you get a Panini Chronicles hobby case for a few hundred dollars, you might be able to pull his card and make a massive profit with just that one card!
+Not to mention all the other Pelican cards that you might pull of value.

 WHY NOT BUY BOXES YOURSELF?

 Besides the shared thrill of getting cards with other collectors, there are a few reasons people may go with a live break rather than purchasing the entire box themselves.
+For most collectors, the best ways to buy and sell sports cards are those that minimize risk and maximize convenience.

 Second, many people will try to analyze current sports card market trends to predict particular players, teams, or cards that will make money in the following months, or oftentimes, simply the team they like the best and follow.
+The Lakers are a good example of how to make money with sports card trends.
 If the Los Angeles Lakers look to be a popular team to collect, a collector can buy only those particular cards.
-By buying into a live break, they don't have to worry about paying extra for other teams they don't think will do as well, and that might drive their profit down, or pay for cards of players on teams they don’t care about.
+This is why flagship product lines like the Panini Select hobby cases are always in high demand, featuring elite versions of fan-favorite players.

 HOW DO YOU GET INVOLVED?